pblins/covid_seird/README.md

 It implements the **SEIRD Epidemiological Model** on COVID-19 data.
 - First, it **fits** a the SEIRD Model into the real timeline data of confirmed cases of COVID-19 of a country.
 - Then, it **simulates** the SEIRD curves based on the previously fitted Model.
-- As a result, the country **Basic reproduction number (R<sub>o</sub>)** of COVID-19 is computed.
+- As a result, the country's **basic reproduction number (R<sub>o</sub>)** of COVID-19 is computed.
 - Also, the **fit and simulation plots** are available.

 NOTE:
-  The COVID-19 timelines data are obteined using the [COVID19Py package](https://github.com/Kamaropoulos/COVID19Py) in order to retrieve the Worldwide Data repository operated by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).
+  The COVID-19 timelines data are obtained using the [COVID19Py package](https://github.com/Kamaropoulos/COVID19Py) in order to retrieve the Worldwide Data repository operated by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).

 ## Installation

-In order install this package, simply run:
+In order to install this package, simply run:

 ```bash
 pip install covid-seird